reusable-ui/reusable-ui-monorepo/states/view-state/README.md

 - Transition animations tied to real DOM nodes
 - Semantic styling variables (`viewIndex`, `prevViewIndex`, `isViewTransitioning`, etc.) for fine-grained control

-## 🔀 Choosing Between View‑state and View Transition API
+## 🔀 Choosing Between View-state and View Transition API

-Both **view‑state** and the **View Transition API** help animate changes between views, but they serve different purposes.
+Both **view-state** and the **View Transition API** help animate changes between views, but they serve different purposes.
 This section explains their overlap, strengths, and when to choose one over the other.

 ### 🧩 View Transition API
-- **What it is**: A browser‑native API that snapshots the old and new DOM states and animates between them using pseudo‑elements (`::view-transition-old` / `::view-transition-new`).
+- **What it is**: A browser-native API that snapshots the old and new DOM states and animates between them using pseudo-elements (`::view-transition-old` / `::view-transition-new`).
 - **Use cases**:
   - Page navigations (MPAs)
   - Simple SPA state changes (toggle, replace content)